chavarera/PythonScript/Class/ClassesandObjects.md

 ## Objects
 ### what is mean by object
 - An object is an instance of a class.
-- Using object we can access class attributes and methods.
+- Using an object we can access class attributes and methods.
 - we can also modify public class attributes using the object.

 ## How to create a class object